 The post contains affiliate links, which means I may receive a small commission, at no cost to you.
 If you make a purchase through a link.
 See the Disclosure for more details.

 I had never heard about “homeschooling” until I was in my early twenties in the US.
 As a full-time homeschooling mom, I had never considered this method to educate my own children before.

 It was a very crazy idea of a totally different lifestyle that what we are talking about.
 Life is always full of surprises.
 Here we are, I am proud that I am a bilingual homeschooling mom of four.

 Click HERE to learn more about how I started my homeschooling journey.

-OK!
-Let’s go back to the interview from RTHK.
-Since a lot of questions were cut out from the official video, so I would like to add them back here to this blog post as well.
+Let’s go back to the interview from RTHK. a lot of questions were cut out from the official video.
+So, I would like to add them back here to this blog post.